durgamaruthi/COSINE_SIMILARITY_ML_RECOMMENDATION_SYSTEM/README.md

-# Elective Course Recommendation System - Presidency University
+# Cosine Similairty Collaborative filtering Elective Course Recommendation System - Presidency University

 ## Overview
 An ML recommendation system designed to assist Presidency University students in selecting elective courses based on their academic performance, preferences, and real-time seat availability.
 The system features dynamic interfaces for students, HODs, and faculty members, providing a streamlined experience for course recommendations and management.